hvmerode/junit-pipeline/README.md

 #### Hooks ####
 Before the pipeline code is pushed to the Azure DevOps unit test project, and started, it is possible to execute custom code.
 This code is provided as a list of 'hooks'.
-The unit test file _PipelineUnit.java_ show an example, _test 3__.\
+The unit test file _PipelineUnit.java_ show an example, _test 3_.\
 This package also contains a few custom hooks:
-* _DeleteJUnitPipelineDependency_ - Deletes the __junit-pipeline__ dependency from the pom.xml, before it is pushed to the
+* _DeleteJUnitPipelineDependency_ - Deletes the __junit-pipeline__ dependency from the _pom.xml_, before it is pushed to the
 Azure DevOps unit test project.
 * _DeleteTargetFile_ - Deletes a single file before it is pushed to the Azure DevOps unit test project.